-They had 30 applications and they’ve whittled the list down to just thirteen, and only seven of those are in with a chance of becoming Channel 4’s new National HQ.
-The second stage of the process will see Channel 4 bosses travel to each of the shortlisted cities for a presentation and a Q&A session before they make their final decision on 1st October 2018.
+They had 30 applications and they’ve whittled the list down to just six, only three of those are in with a chance of becoming Channel 4’s new National HQ.
+The final stage of the process will see Channel 4 bosses enter detailed negotiations with each of the cities selected, before they make their final decision on 1st October 2018.
 But things will move very quickly after that because they’re planning to open their new National HQ by 2019.

 So why should we get it?
 Leeds is a vibrant city that’s on the up-and-up.
 We already have a strong film and TV sector, and our thriving digital landscape means that we can compete on a national scale.
 Add to that the abundance of talent coming out of the region’s universities and you’ve got a winning combination (at least we hope).

-But it’s not just about cold hard facts, we have a shared ethos that might help to tip the scales in our favour, as Roger Marsh OBE, Chair of the Leeds City Region Enterprise Partnership, explained, “I believe firmly that what Channel 4 is looking for is also what we as a region desire; to harness our youth, celebrate our diversity, embrace our differences, nurture top talent and pioneer new technologies.
-Ultimately doing this will be the key to both of our successful futures!”
+But it’s not just about cold hard facts, we have a shared ethos that might help to tip the scales in our favour, as Roger Marsh OBE, Chair of the Leeds City Region Enterprise Partnership, explained, “I believe firmly that Channel 4 and Leeds City Region share the same ambitions, to celebrate our diversity, nurture creative talent and pioneer new technologies, making us ideal partners.”

 This is a big deal for Leeds and one that we can all get behind.
 Fingers crossed Channel 4 see the potential in the city and choose Leeds as their new home.